hlawrence1/international-baccalaureate_internal-assessment_template/README.md

 ## Success Criteria
 [Write a bulleted list of criteria you will use to define the success of your product.
 Each criteria must be testable.
 A criteria is similar to a hypothesis; a testable and educated estimation of what your results your product will return.]

+# Interview
+[add your transcription and/or notes from your client interview in this format:

+clients name: "I have this problem you see..."
+student: "Oh, really?
+Tell me more about that, please"]